 Liability - The liability of the shareholders for the company is limited to the amount of their respective shareholdings.

 Share capital – There is no minimum capital requirement and it may be denominated in any currency.
 Shares may be issued fully paid, partially paid, or nil paid.
 Shares may be registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights.
 Bearer shares are not permitted.

-Directors – An International Business Company must appoint at least 1 director, who may be a natural or legal person, resident or non-resident, without restrictions.
+Directors – A Business Company must appoint at least 1 director, who may be a natural or legal person, resident or non-resident, without restrictions.
 Directors’ details are not disclosed in a public record.

 Secretary – The company may appoint a secretary, but it is not mandatory.

 Registered Address – A company shall appoint a licensed registered agent and shall have a registered address and office in Saint Vincent and The Grenadines.